sammmlow/LEOGPS/input/README.txt

 By default install, <.../config/config.txt> will already include all parameters (LEO file names, and correct dates / times), for running LEOGPS with the example LEO files.

+Ensure also that you have installed the Hatanaka Python library with:

+pip install Hatanaka

+So that you can perform the Hatanaka (de)compression.